exakat/exakat/docs/Rules.rst

 .. _class,-interface-or-trait-with-identical-names:

-Class, Interface or Trait With Identical Names
+Class, Interface Or Trait With Identical Names
 ##############################################